A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Discontinuous residual entropy

-We can observe the boundary degeneracy is strictly larger than its adjacent degeneracies: $G_{c}>g_{1,0}$ and $G_{c}>g_{0,0}$.
+We can observe the critical degeneracy is strictly larger than its adjacent degeneracies: $G_{c}>g_{1,0}$ and $G_{c}>g_{0,0}$.
 The residual entropy is reported schematically in fig.\ref{fig:entropy-T0}c.
-Entropy ${\cal S}_{a}$ and ${\cal S}_{b}$ denote in general a residual entropy between adjacent states.
+Note that the, residual entropy ${\cal S}_{a}$ and ${\cal S}_{b}$ denote in general a residual entropy between adjacent states.